Trade information for West Coast, New Zealand.

 Lake Brunner is the largest lake in the region with year-round trout fishing.

-A region so spectacular UNESCO named it a "World Heritage" area.
+The Haast region is a lost world that is so spectacular and remote UNESCO awarded it the status of being a "World Heritage" area.

 The pancake rocks in Punakaiki are the most visited natural attraction on the West Coast with good reason, they really do look like pancakes!